trainingl/trainingl.github.io/README.md

-This is Liangcai Su's personal homepage: liangcaisu.github.io.
+This is Xunlian Luo's personal homepage: trainingl.github.io.